 101, 102 WORLD PROBLEMS A different major issue of particular importance to men and women in the modern world will be presented, each semester, by various instructors from the humanities, the sciences, and the applied arts.
 Language and communication, evolutionary thinking, and problems of education are examples of topics recently studied.
 Lectures, discussion, readings and reports.
 Not counted toward concentration requirements.
 Prerequisite: senior standing or permission of the director.
 Three hours.
-Dr. Philbrick and others.
+Mr. Beckett and others.

-Professors Moody (Chairman) and Lochhead; Associate Professors Bond and Potash; Assistant Professors Bell, Glade, and Torch; Mrs. Sickels.
+Professors Moody (Chairman) and Lochhead; Associate Professors Bond, Potash and Torch; Assistant Professors Bell and Glade

-1 INTRODUCTION TO ZOOLOGY (3-3) Fundamental life processes of animals, particularly at the cellular level, to give the general student an appreciation of these processes, and the science student a background for further study in Zoology.
+1 INTRODUCTION TO ZOOLOGY (3-3) Fundamental life processes of animals, particularly at the cellular level, to give the general student an appreciation of these processes, and the science student a background for further study in zoology.
 Prerequisite: a course in high school chemistry is strongly recommended.
 Four hours.
 Dr. Torch and staff.
 I and II.

-2 PRINCIPLES OF EVOLUTION (3-2) Biological principles connected with the development of life on the earth; evidences that evolution occurs.
+2 PRINCIPLES OF EVOLUTION (3-2) Biological principles connected with the development of life on earth; evidences that evolution occurs.
 Prerequisite: 1.
 Four hours.
 Dr. Bell and staff.